-A permit modification application for changes in the final closure cost estimate must be submitted pursuant to 30 TAC §305.70(j)(30) to reflect the change in the largest area requiring final cover of 35 acres.
-Please know that a permit modification for changes in the final closure cost estimate must also account for any changes at the facility since the current final closure cost estimate, including changes to the groundwater and landfill gas monitoring system, which might necessitate preparing and submitting a permit modification application for changes in the post-closure care cost estimate.
-Please address these issues accordingly and in a separate permit modification application(s) as applicable.
+Section 4 (Largest Area Requiring Final Cover) states that 35 acres represents the largest area of the landfill requiring final cover.
+Comment No. 5 under Final Closure Plan stated, in part, that a permit modification application for changes in the final closure cost estimate must be submitted pursuant to 30 TAC §305.70(j)(30) to reflect the change in the largest area requiring final cover, etc., and to address these issues accordingly and in a separate permit modification application(s) as applicable.